Jaspreet2004/hello-world/README.md

 # hello-world
-This repository is for practicing make a Hello World App in Android Studio.
+This repository is for making a Hello World App in Android Studio.